Mark-0909/Mark-0909/README.md

 💻 **Computer Science Student | Developer | Innovator**

 ### 🚀 About Me
-- 🔭 I’m currently working on Nothing As of now XD.
+- 🔭 I’m currently looking for OJT programs.
 - 🌱 Learning and improving my skills in **Game Development** using **godot**.
 - ⚡ Fun fact: I once debugged a bug that didn't exist... **until it did.** 😆